Vinay-Khanagavi/avo/docs/AI_POST_PROCESSING_PLAN.md

 ${instructions.join('\n')}

 **Important:**
-- Preserve the original meaning and content
+- Preserve original meaning and content
 - Only improve formatting, grammar, and structure
-- Do not add content that wasn't in the original
+- Do not add content that wasn't in original
 - Convert formatting commands (like "point") into actual formatting

 Transcript to format: